yext/chat-core/packages/chat-core-aws-connect/docs/chat-core-aws-connect.chatcoreawsconnect.init.md

 ## ChatCoreAwsConnect.init() method

-Initialize the AWS Connect chat session using the credentials from the Chat API.
+Initialize the Amazon Connect chat session using the credentials from the Chat API.

 **Signature:**